 Just like your annual checkup at your dentist, your cat or dog should come in for a dental examination once per year at minimum.
 Pets who are predisposed to developing dental problems may need to visit more frequently though.

-The Landing Veterinary Clinic can assess, diagnose and treat dental health problems in cats and dogs.
+The Landing Veterinary Hospital can assess, diagnose and treat dental health problems in cats and dogs.

 If you notice any of the following symptoms in your pet, it's time for a dental checkup.